-The 158th Meeting of the Pennsylvania Fish and Boat Commission was held on Monday, April 29, 2024, at the Pennsylvania Fish and Boat Commission headquarters, 1601 Elmerton Avenue, Harrisburg, PA 17110.
+The 158th Meeting of the Pennsylvania Fish and Boat Commission will be held on Monday, April 29, at the Pennsylvania Fish and Boat Commission headquarters, 1601 Elmerton Avenue, Harrisburg, PA 17110.

-The public session for review of this agenda began on April 29, 2024, at approximately 10:30 a.m.
+The public session for review of this agenda will begin on April 29, 2024, at approximately 10:00 a.m.